 “Whatever changes we do put out there, we will announce to the public well before they go into effect, which wouldn’t be until February 2018 at the earliest,” she says.

 She says the RTA hopes to minimize impact on riders by focusing on routes with low ridership.
+The agency is also working closely with Gov. John Kasich's office to find alternative solutions, and prevent widespread disruptions to riders.

 Members of the public are invited to another RTA meeting Tuesday evening, scheduled from 6 p.m. to 8:30 p.m. at Wright Stop Plaza in Dayton.
 The RTA is also accepting written comments at its website: speakupatgreaterdaytonrta.org, or by calling (937) 425-8339.